winitzki/scall/tutorial/programming_dhall.md

 let _ = List/fold : ∀(a : Type) → List a → ∀(r : Type) → ∀(cons : a → r → r) → ∀(nil : r) → r
 ```

+The `foldMap` function works with an arbitrary monoid type `m` and converts a data structure of type `F a` into a value of type `m` using a function of type `a → m`.
+One can generalize `foldMap` by replacing an arbitrary monoid by an arbitrary _applicative functor_, as the properties of applicative functors are somewhat similar to the properties of monoids.
+The result of this generalization is a method known as `traverse` that converts a data structure of type `F a` into a value of type `L (F b)` using a function of type `a → L b`.

-A functor is called a **traversable functor** if it supports a method called `traverse` with the type signature written in Haskell like this:
+The type signature of  `traverse` is written in Haskell like this:

 ```haskell
 -- Haskell.
 traverse :: Applicative L => (a -> L b) -> F a -> L (F b)
 ```
-It is important that this method is parameterized by an _arbitrary_ applicative functor `L`.
+It is important that this function is _parameterized_ by `L`.
+Just as `foldMap` works in the same way for all monoids `m` and all types `a`, the `traverse` method must work in the same way for all types `a`, `b` and for all applicative functors `L`.

 Rewriting this type signature in Dhall as a type `TraverseT` and making `F` an explicit type parameter, we get: